tony-xlh/tony-xlh/README.md

 I am Tony from Dynamsoft, where I write blogs and demos for its products.

-You can find a list of the awesome projects here: https://github.com/tony-xlh/awesome-dynamsoft/blob/main/docs/index.md
+You can find a list of the projects by me here: [https://github.com/tony-xlh/awesome-dynamsoft/blob/main/docs/index.md](https://github.com/tony-xlh/awesome-dynamsoft/blob/main/docs/authors/tony.md)